-- Q3 2021 Complete lender due diligence and finalize project financing - Q3 2021 Receive final permit amendment approvals necessary to commence on-site construction - Q3 2021 Complete detailed engineering and commence construction activities - Q4 2022 Commencement of production
+- Q3 2021 Close Note Offering and Equity Offering financing package - Q3 2021 Receive final permit amendment approvals necessary to commence full on-site construction - Q3 2021 Complete detailed engineering and commence construction activities - Q4 2022 Commencement of production

 The Company continues to make progress towards achieving its objective of providing the world's most sustainable cobalt for the electric vehicle market.
 The Company continues to work with engineering firms, its commercial partners, process experts and financial advisers to finalize and execute on the plans to recommission and expand the Refinery.